Rezz-X/Rezz-X/README.md

 ### About Me

-I'm a third year Cognitive Science Major with a specialization in Machine Learning and Neurocomputation at the University of California, San Diego.
+I'm a fourth year Cognitive Science Major with a specialization in Machine Learning and Neurocomputation at the University of California, San Diego.
 I plan on specializing in data visualization/analyzation, data wrangling, data cleanup, and machine learning algorithm optimization.
 Beyond university, I'm pursuing work in data science, software engineering/development, data analysis, and machine learning engineering.

 ### Languages